Mary Fitton: Life after court

 Mary did not seem as abashed by the business as her father, who considered it to be social ruin.
 Knollys tried to woo her once again, but Mary was firm.
 She had an affair with the married Vice-Admiral Sir Richard Leveson, bearing him two daughters.
 He left her £100 after his death in 1605 (his wife, who was suffering from a serious mental illness, had to be committed to the care of her father).

-After this she had an affair with Captain William Polwhele, one of Leveson's officers.
+After this she married Captain William Polwhele, one of Leveson's officers.
 She bore a son that was presumably his.
 Her mother was scandalized, writing to her other, married, daughter, "such shame as never had a Cheshire woman, worse now than ever.
 Write no more to me of her."
 Even Mary's marriage to Polwhele did not mollify her mother; she referred to Polwhele as "a very knave".

-When her husband died in 1610, Mary had a son and daughter to take care of.
-She married again, to a Pembrokeshire captain named John Lougher.
+When her husband died in September 1609, Mary was pregnant and had a son and daughter to take care of.
+About 1612 she married again, to a Pembrokeshire captain named John Lougher.
 Lougher was a "gentleman lawyer" and former M.P., who once served on the court of high commission at York.
 He died in 1636.
-She died in 1647 and was buried in Gawsworth, leaving a little Welsh property to her daughter who had married and had children herself.
+Her death is registered at Tettenhall, Staffs, on 19th September 1641.
+She requested to be buried in Gawsworth, leaving a little Welsh property to her daughter who had married and had children herself.
 Her ghost is reputed to haunt Gawsworth Old Hall.